Ed Lu: Post-NASA career

 On August 10, 2007, Lu announced he was retiring from NASA to work at Google.

 In June 2010, Lu left Google and worked out of the Sunfire Offices.
 In September 2011, Lu joined Liquid Robotics as Chief of Innovative Applications, where his work includes outreach to promote new applications for ocean science, and in 2012, he joined Hover Inc. as its Chief Technology Officer.

 On June 28, 2012, Lu, with Apollo 9 Astronaut Rusty Schweickart and G. Scott Hubbard, Astronautics professor at Stanford University announced plans to build and operate the first privately-funded deep space mission called Sentinel.
 Their non-profit B612 Foundation will launch an infrared space telescope in orbit around the Sun, where from a distance as great as 270,000,000 km from Earth, where it would detect and track asteroids and other near-Earth objects posing threats to the planet.
-On October 25, 2016 B612 and Lu endorsed NASA's NEOcam proposed mission and ended the Sentinel project.
+On October 25, 2016, B612 and Lu endorsed NASA's NEOcam proposed mission and ended the Sentinel project.

-As of 2022.
-Lu is working on a new project to find "killer asteroids" by analyzing terabytes of archived data.
+As of 2022, Lu is working on a new project to find "killer asteroids" by analyzing terabytes of archived data.
 So far, the B612 Foundation, cofounded by Lu, has found over 100 new potentially-threatening asteroids.
 This immense number-crunching effort is supported in part by Google's applied artificial intelligence project.

-Additionally, he is currently married and has two children.

 Personal life

+Lu is married and has two children.